bdurand/patient_http-solid_queue/ARCHITECTURE.md

 - runs orphan cleanup under a distributed DB lock

 ### Configuration
-`PatientHttp::SolidQueue::Configuration` wraps patient_http configuration and adds Solid Queue-specific options such as:
+`PatientHttp::SolidQueue::Configuration` extends patient_http's configuration with Solid Queue-specific options, including:
 - `queue_name`
 - `heartbeat_interval`
 - `orphan_threshold`
+- `on_retries_exhausted`
-- `payload_store_threshold`
+- Named processor profiles

 ## Request Lifecycle

-1. Application code calls `PatientHttp.get/post/put/patch/delete` (which delegates to the registered Solid Queue handler) or `PatientHttp::SolidQueue.execute` directly.
+1. Application code calls `PatientHttp.get`, `PatientHttp.post`, or another module method (which delegates to the registered Solid Queue handler), or `PatientHttp::SolidQueue.execute` directly.
 2. `RequestJob` is enqueued with serialized request data and callback metadata.
 3. `RequestJob` decrypts/deserializes and calls `RequestExecutor.execute`.
-4. `RequestExecutor` creates an async task and enqueues it on the processor.
+4. `RequestExecutor` creates a `RequestTask` and enqueues it on the processor.
+The `ProcessorObserver` writes the crash-recovery record before the task is queued.
 5. Processor executes HTTP request asynchronously.
 6. `TaskHandler` enqueues `CallbackJob` with serialized response/error.
 7. `CallbackJob` invokes the callback service method.